9 Ways to Enjoy a Burlington Staycation

 5. Soak in the “chill” vibes to get work done.

-A couple less people around town means that things might feel quieter than usual.
+Fewer people around town means that things might feel quieter than usual.
 Not to despair!
 Take advantage of it to spread out at the usually-packed Muddy Waters or Uncommon Grounds to get some stuff done.
 Or if you are one of the lucky few without homework over break, bring a novel or a notebook for some serene drawing or writing time.

 6. Explore a new part of town!